 Press the Play/Stop button to start playback or recording, or to stop it.

-If you press the Play/Stop button when the Recorder is in Record mode, then recording begins on the specified track (the one with the blinking button), while the other active tracks play back (those whose buttons are lit).
+If you press the Play/Stop button when the Recorder is in Record mode, then recording begins on the specified track (the one with the blinking button), while the other active track plays back (if its button is lit).

 Pressing the Play/Stop button again while recording or playback is going on will stop the recording or playback.